OpenstackForkedProjects/openstack-tutorial/tutorial/basic_services.rst

 database, and whenever some additional task is needed by a different service, the AMQP system is used to request it.

-MySQL and RabbitMQ are therefore very important and very basic services, used by all the OpenStack components.
+MariaDB and RabbitMQ are therefore very important and very basic services, used by all the OpenStack components.
 If something is not working here, or not working properly, the whole cloud could be unresponsive or broken.